(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 With advancing technologies, care, and treatment, pets are living longer.
 Veterinary costs are also increasing.

 Similar to humans, the older a pet gets, the more expensive their care will likely be.
 Pet insurance comes at a cost, but it may also provide a better quality of life for older pets.

 It can also reduce a pet owner's stress level by giving them peace of mind they have some coverage in place to help pay for their pet's care.

 Reasons To Skip Pet Insurance

-Two reasons only about 1% of pet owners choose to buy pet insurance is 1) the monthly cost and 2) many routine treatments can’t be claimed.
+Two reasons only about 1% of pet owners choose to buy pet insurance are 1) the monthly cost and 2) many routine treatments can't be claimed.

 Almost all plans refuse coverage for pre-existing conditions, and some plans have breed restrictions.
 This prevents many people from purchasing reasonably priced plans.

 People also realize that in addition to paying monthly premiums, they have to meet a deductible before the insurance pays a defined percentage of a claim.